POSTED August 23, 2021

 The 3 Different Types Of Boat Maintenance

 What are the difference types of maintenance that can be applied to engines and equipment on boats?
-Anything over the 40ft mark will often have a number of engines, generator/s and other serviceable items onboard (think water makers, stabilisers) that will need regular maintenance.
+Boats over the 40ft mark often have a number of engines, generator/s and other serviceable items onboard (water makers, stabilisers).
+All of these require regular maintenance.

-I would say that we could categorise maintenance into the 3 following categories:
+I would say that we could categorise types of boat maintenance and repair into the 3 following categories:

 - Planned Maintenance

 Today we’ll over each of the above options.
 You should walk away confident knowing what’s best for your needs.